My blog posts likely contain affiliate links, including for the Amazon Associates program.

 - Enjoy breakfast and learn about the day’s activities from your Expedition Leader.

 - Head out on the morning’s excursion – usually, this is snorkeling in a new place, or with new creatures!

 - Come back to the ship for lunch.

 - Head back off the ship – usually for one of the islands – for a cultural experience or free time in town.

 - Re-board the ship for dinner and an evening talk about one of the biology or culture topics you’ve experienced.

 - Rest easy in your cabin before starting all over tomorrow.

-Now, let’s dive into the activities and experiences Mr. V and I had in Hawaii so you can get more of an idea what this actually looks like.
+Now, let’s dive into the specific activities and experiences Mr. V and I had on our Hawaii UnCruise so you can get more of an idea of what this actually looks like.

-If you choose the Hawaiian Seascapes itinerary like the one I was on, here’s a little more insight into what each day might be like.
+On the Hawaiian Seascapes itinerary, here’s a little more insight into what each day might be like.
 Be aware that your experience will not be identical – the crew will always adjust the itinerary based on the weather, the wildlife, and more.